JohnCoates/Aerial/Documentation/FAQs.md

 The download rotation button is synonomous with saying "Cache my rotation".
 In other words, any videos in the `On Rotation` category on the left hand panel will begin to download to your computer when you click `Download Rotation`.

-> <b>NOTE:</b> Only videos that are cached AND that are shown in the `On rotation` tab will play when you start your screen saver.
+> <b>NOTE:</b> Only videos that are cached AND that are shown in the `On Rotation` tab will play when you start your screen saver.

 In the event that you want to download videos from a specific category (for example if you want to select only certain videos to play) you can additionally right click on any category and select "Cache missing videos"